stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 +++
-title = "Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-06-17T14:05:00+01:00"
+title = "Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-06-20T07:43:00+01:00"
 description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

-This article describes an opinionated approach to low-maintenance tooling for using [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) in a monorepo, so that infrastructure definitions can be maintained in the same project, alongside other code.
+This article describes an opinionated approach to low-maintenance tooling for using [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) in a [monorepo](https://en.wikipedia.org/wiki/Monorepo), so that infrastructure definitions can be maintained in the same project, alongside other code.
 The tooling also enables projects to support:

 - Multiple infrastructure components in the same code repository.
 Each [unit](#units) is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same component with [different configurations](#contexts)
-- Disposable instances of a component for testing or development.
-Each [track](#tracks) uses a separate [workspace](https://opentofu.org/docs/language/state/workspaces/).
+- [Disposable instances](#extra-instances) of a component for development and testing.
+Use this to create instances for the branches of your code as you need them.
 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#using-opentofu).
 You use the same tasks for both.

-This is an example of a wrapper for Terraform and OpenTofu.
-There are a number of wrappers for Terraform available.
-Since Terraform is extremely flexible, each wrapper implements specific design choices.
-These wrappers are built with a variety of technologies, from Make to Go.
+It is simply a wrapper for Terraform and OpenTofu.
+This means that it generates commands and sends them to the Terraform or OpenTofu executable for you.
+This is a common approach and there are a number of wrappers available.
+These wrappers are built with a variety of technologies and programming languages.
+Since Terraform and OpenTofu are extremely flexible, each wrapper implements specific design choices.

-In this case, the wrapper implements design patterns for monorepos where the infrastructure components are clearly defined and are deployed to multiple environments.
+In this case, the wrapper is designed for monorepos where the infrastructure components are clearly defined and are deployed to multiple environments.
 It also specifically designed so that you can use it alongside other tools, or stop using it at any time.
-The components are [root modules](#units) that implement standard structures and code.
+The components are standard [root modules](#units).
 The tooling only requires that these root modules accept four specific tfvars.

 The tooling itself is built around a single [Task](https://taskfile.dev) file that you add to your own projects.
 It does not include code in a programming language like Python or Go, and is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
 These choices mean that it runs on any UNIX-based system, including CI/CD environments, and does not require regular updates.